 Defence – Start your paper two days before the deadline

-Is it better to play offense or defence?
+Is it better to play offence or defence?

 When looking at the examples, it’s clear that everyone must play defence for any chance to win.